 Cons:

-- Higher Cost: Pen displays are significantly more expensive than their non-screen counterparts.
+- Higher Cost: Pen displays are significantly more expensive than non-screen pen tablets.

-- Parallax: There can sometimes be a slight gap between the glass surface and the display beneath, causing a minor offset between the pen tip and the cursor.
-However, modern high-end displays have minimized this issue.
+- Parallax: A slight gap can sometimes exist between the glass surface and the display beneath, causing a minor offset between the pen tip and the cursor.
+However, modern high-end displays have largely minimized this issue.

-- Bulkier: They are generally larger and require more desk space and cables.
+- Bulkier: They are generally larger, require more desk space, and involve more cables.

 3. Tablet Computers (All-in-One)

-Tablet computers are complete, standalone devices that can function as a graphic tablet.
-Think of products like the Apple iPad Pro with an Apple Pencil or the Microsoft Surface Pro.
-They run their own operating systems and don’t need to be connected to another computer to work.
+Tablet computers are complete, standalone devices that can also function as a graphic tablet.
+Examples include the Apple iPad Pro with an Apple Pencil or the Microsoft Surface Pro.
+These devices run their own operating systems and do not require connection to another computer to operate.

 How They Work

 These are fully functional computers in a tablet form factor.
-You can install drawing software directly onto them and create art anywhere, without being tethered to a desk.
-They offer the same direct-drawing experience as a pen display but with the added benefit of complete portability and versatility.
+Users can install drawing software directly onto them and create art anywhere, without being tethered to a desk.
+They offer the same direct-drawing experience as a pen display but with the added benefits of complete portability and versatility.

 Pros:

-- Ultimate Portability: As self-contained devices, you can draw anywhere—in a cafe, on a train, or in the park.
+- Ultimate Portability: As self-contained devices, you can draw anywhere—in a cafe, on a train, or in a park.

-- Versatility: They aren’t just for drawing.
-You can use them for email, web browsing, gaming, and any other task you’d perform on a computer or high-end tablet.
+- Versatility: They are not limited to drawing.
+Users can perform tasks like email, web browsing, gaming, and other functions typically done on a computer or high-end tablet.

-- Excellent Displays: Many feature high-resolution, color-accurate screens that are fantastic for digital art.
+- Excellent Displays: Many models feature high-resolution, color-accurate screens that are ideal for digital art.

 Cons: